nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 *Set up*

-Provide instructions on computer set up, software installations, and/or file downloads.
+Provide instructions on computer set up, software installations, and/or file downloads (may include linking to existing tutorials).

 *Steps*